 Insights into new hires tell you whether new nurses are getting up to speed effectively.
 This can tell you if you need to improve your onboarding program or look into their manager’s effectiveness — it could be a sign that the manager needs help creating a better onboarding experience for new hires.

-According to a 2013 survey, 55% of the RN workforce is age 50 or older.
+According to the 2017 National Nursing Workforce Study, the average age of RNs is 51.
 While this is a group that will certainly be leaving at some point, workforce planning will help you determine how many positions they will be leaving vacant.
 This insight demonstrates how important L&D will be and enables you to put a program in place that ensures junior nurses will have the skills necessary to take over the roles of retiring RN’s.